-The members of the Compensation Committee are Ms. Duckett, and Messrs.
-Baute and Weatherson.
-Ms. Duckett and Mr. Baute were not at any time during 2014, or formerly, an officer or employee of the Company or any of our subsidiaries.
-Mr. Weatherson was not an officer or employee of the Company at any time during 2014.
+The members of the Compensation Committee are Ms. Duckett and Messrs.
+Baute and Ferguson.
+Mr. Weatherson served on the Compensation Committee until his resignation from the Board of Directors in January 2017.
+Ms. Duckett and Messrs.
+Baute, Ferguson, and Weatherson were not at any time during 2016 an officer or employee of the Company or any of our subsidiaries.
 None of our executive officers has served as a director or member of the Compensation Committee (or other committee serving an equivalent function) of any other entity, one of whose executive officers served as our director or a member of our Compensation Committee.